Kenyan opposition leader Raila Odinga dies of heart attack in India at 80

 Odinga’s pro-democracy activism over the years helped drive two of the country’s most significant political reforms: multiparty democracy in 1991 and a new constitution in 2010.

+Throughout his political career, Odinga commanded strong support from his base, many of whom called him “Baba”, or “father” in Swahili.

+That support endured even when he was accused of exploiting ethnic divisions for political benefit, or striking deals with his political foes – a practice that earned him the nickname “Agwambo”, or “mysterious one”, in the Luo language.

-In March, he signed a pact with Kenyan President William Ruto that saw his opposition Azimio la Umoja party involved in critical policymaking and its members appointed to the cabinet.
+In March, he signed a pact with Ruto that saw his opposition Azimio la Umoja party involved in critical policymaking and its members appointed to the cabinet.